Bikini variants: Pattern

 Bikini precursors and the first modern bikinis were made of cotton and jersey and were mostly striped or monochrome.
 Réard introduced the first printed material for bikini.
 By the 1970s, when American women began to adopt European styles, bikini variants started to diversify widely.
 Flower patterns became popular in the late 1960s.
 Designers like Tom Brigance at Lord & Taylor department store cut his swimwear from colorful cottons in stripes, large prints, and polka dots to give early bikinis a more tailored look.

-In April 2004, followers of Buddhism protested against a bikini design by Victoria's Secret that featured an image of Buddha.
-Buddhists were again upset in 2005, when organizers of Miss Universe photographed bikini-clad contestants in front of Buddhist religious sites in Thailand.